-An easy 3-ingredient blueberry compote recipe that can be made with fresh or frozen blueberries.
+An easy 3-ingredient blueberry compote recipe that can be made with fresh or frozen blueberries in just 15 minutes.

 👩🍳 Love compote?
 Try my easy blackcurrant compote too!